-- Fill out a FAFSA https://studentaid.gov/h/apply-for-aid/fafsa Filling out a FAFSA is necessary to request federal student aid.
-Ideally, you'll have completed this as close to January 1st as possible, but if you haven't already, you should do it now.
+1. Fill out a FAFSA.
+If it wasn't obvious, filling out a FAFSA is necessary to request federal student aid.
+Ideally, you'll have completed this as close to January 1st as possible, but if you haven't already, jump on it now.
 When applying for federal aid, remember that the amount of aid you can receive (combined government and private loans and scholarships of any kind) cannot exceed the school's "cost of attendance."
-You can find out what your cost of attendance is for the school year as well as a listing of all your financial aid by going to Agora → Financial Aid Notification (located on the left in the "Financial Aid" box towards the bottom).
-If applicable, you'll also need to sign a Direct Loan Master Promissory Note and complete entrance loan counseling. - Pay your seat deposits.
-Your two seat deposits are due in mid- April and May, but check your acceptance letter to confirm.
+We would have included screen caps, but couldn't (for obvious reasons), but you can find out what your cost of attendance is for the school year as well as a listing of all your financial aid by going to Agora \rightarrow Financial Aid Notification (located on the left in the "Financial Aid" box towards the bottom).
+If applicable, you'll also need to sign a Direct Loan Master Promissory Note and complete entrance loan counseling.

+- 2. Pay your seat deposits.
+Your two seat deposits are due on April 15th and May 15th, respectively.
 Both of these payments go toward your fall semester tuition.
-You can pay online using your BC Law credentials using the instructions available here at the bottom of the page. - Send in your final transcripts.
-After your final transcripts become available, have your undergraduate and/or graduate institutions submit official copies to the Law School Admission Council (LSAC).
-Please ensure that the Law School has received your final transcript by sending it to LSAC with degree notation and date conferred by June 1. - If you have any further questions, be sure to contact the Office of Admissions directly via phone at (617) 552-4351 or email them at bclawadm@bc.edu. - Complete immunization forms.
-The immunization forms can be found here https://www.bc.edu/content/bc-web/offices/student-affairs/sites/university-health-service s/forms.html and are due to BC Health Services by July 1st, with a late submission resulting in a late fee to your student account.
+You can either submit a physical check to the Admissions Office by filling out this form, or you can pay online using your BC Law credentials using the instructions available here. - 3.
+Send in your final transcripts.
+After your final transcripts become available, have your undergraduate and/or graduate institutions submit official copies to the Office of Admissions:

+Boston College Law School Office of Admissions 885 Centre Street Newton, MA 02459

+If you have any further questions, be sure to contact the Office of Admissions directly via phone at (617) 552-4351 or email them at bclawadm@bc.edu.

+- 4. Complete immunization forms.
+These forms are due to BC Health Services by August 1, with a late submission resulting in a \$70 late fee to your student account.
 But the good news is that you only have to submit them once!
-To submit your form, upload the form to the Health Services Portal following the process described here on the first page. - Note: particularly over the summer, don't try calling BC Health Services to find out if your forms were submitted correctly because they have too much to do in getting everyone's paperwork filed.
-You can always go to their office at 2150 Commonwealth Avenue (Thomas More Road entrance) on the Chestnut Hill campus during orientation, or even during the first week of school if you have concerns.
+(Note: particularly over the summer, don't try calling BC Health Services to find out if your forms were submitted correctly because they have too much to do in getting everyone's paperwork filed.
+You can always go to their office in Cushing Hall on the Chestnut Hill campus (a map of which is available in Chapter Two) during orientation, or even during the first week of school if you have concerns.) - 5.
+Choose health insurance.
+Because Massachusetts requires health insurance for everyone, you will either have to buy health insurance through the school (Blue

-5. Choose health insurance.
-Massachusetts requires health insurance for everyone.
-You will either have to buy health insurance through the school or, if you have your own insurance you'll be keeping while you're in school, you will need to demonstrate proof of insurance.
+Cross Blue Shield), or, if you have your own insurance you'll be keeping while you're in school, you will need to demonstrate proof of insurance.

-BC automatically bills your student account for health insurance, but you can waive your school health insurance through Agora (Agora \rightarrow Medical Insurance Waiver) either for the entire year, or just for one semester.
-There is a deadline that students must adhere to, and it is very important to stay on top of this to avoid the charge on your student account for insurance that you do not plan on using.
+BC automatically bills your student account for health insurance, but you can waive your school health insurance through Agora (Agora \rightarrow Medical Insurance) either for the entire year, or just for one semester.
+There is a deadline that students must adhere to!

-If you do decide to purchase the school health insurance, rest assured that the University Health Services Primary Care Center on the Chestnut Hill campus at 2150 Commonwealth Avenue via the Thomas More Road entrance (map available in Chapter Two) provides confidential medical/nursing care and educational programs to safeguard your physical well-being and mental health.
+If you do decide to purchase the school health insurance, rest assured that the University Health Services Primary Care Center on the Chestnut Hill campus in Cushing Hall (map available in Chapter Two) provides confidential medical/nursing care and educational programs to safeguard your physical wellbeing and mental health.
 Services include walk-in availability and an outpatient unit that provides routine medical, gynecological, orthopedic, nutrition, allergy, and immunization services, plus an inpatient unit open 24 hours for urgent care.
 You also have the option of enrolling qualified dependents in the plan.
+For more information about coverage and payment, click here.